bbatsov/batsov.com/about.md

 (think) is my personal blog.
 It started with a focus on programming and Linux, but its scope got broader with time.
 The name (think) is a reference to several things:

 - My love for IBM's ThinkPad laptops.
 THINK has been one of the company's slogan for over 100 years (ever since 1911).
+My very first laptop was a ThinkPad T61, which I got around the time I started (think).
 - My love for Apple and their slogan "Think Different" (which takes a stab at IBM, of course).
 - My love for IMAX movies and IMAX's slogan "Think Big".
 - My love for Lisps and parentheses.